wojdyr/fityk/doc/data.rst

 .. _funcindt:

-Functions and variables in data transformation
+Functions and Variables in Data Transformation
 ----------------------------------------------

 You may postpone reading this section and read about the :ref:`model` first.